C0deFlex/Veterinarian-Schedule/README.md

 # Veterinarian-Schedule
 See ReadMe

-Assignment 3
-This is an individual assignment.
 You will design the administration program for a veterinary office: This office attends to three different kinds of animals: Dogs, Birds, and Fish.
 You are to capture these with their respective classes.
 Each subclass of animals will have 5 different varieties.
 You are to define what those are for each kind of animal.
 You should keep track, for every animal, the following information:

 •	Owner.